New York City in the 18th century. |

 Prendergast was charged with disturbing the peace, levying war against the king, assembling a number of 500 unlawfully for that purpose and did order and levy war.
 The prosecutor was Provincial Attorney General John Tabor Kempe, assisted by James Duane.

-Dutchess County Courthouse at right and the Dutch Reformed
+Dutchess County Courthouse at right and the Dutch Reformed Church at left, Poughkeepsie, NY, c1770s. |

 The trial against my 5x great grandfather proceeded continuously for 24 hours.
 It was covered by the Poughkeepsie correspondent of the New York Gazette, which had reported on the Rent Rebellion in the prior months.
 News of the rent rebellion trials had a tremendous following in the fast-growing port city 80 miles south.
 Prendergast's was the headline trial.